-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights Medical Examiner Service When a person dies, all death are now reviewed by the medical examiner service.
+System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights The Practice will review each request based on its merits before deciding whether to release information to the 'relevant authorities'.
+The source of the information shared in this way is your electronic GP record.
+Related Legislation: There are a variety of acts which place responsibilities on health providers to provide information for law enforcement and regulatory bodies.
+Medical Examiner Service When a person dies, all death are now reviewed by the medical examiner service.
 We are required to share information about the deceased's medical record with the examiner.
 This record may contain information regarding the living - for example, family members, persons who treated the deceased.
 Data is reviewed only by persons under a professional duty of confidence as part of the medical examiner service.
-All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care .
-Article 6(1) (c) - processing for legal obligation; Additionally, as the sharing is mandated for improvement of health and care Article 6(1)(e) 'for the performance of a task carried out in the public interest or in the exercise of official authority' Article 9 (2) (b): processing is necessary for the purposes of carrying out the obligations and exercising specific rights of the controller or of the data subject.
-Additionally, as the sharing is intended to improve health and care This sharing is a legal and professional requirement and therefore there is no right to object.
+All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care.
+Article 6(1) (c) - processing for legal obligation; Additionally, as the sharing is mandated for improvement of health and care Article 6(1)(e) 'for the performance of a task carried out in the public interest or in the exercise of official authority' Article 9 (2) (b): processing is This sharing is a legal and professional requirement and therefore there is no right to object.
 Right to complain: If you are dissatisfied with the way the Practice processes your data, you have the right to appeal/complain.
 You may raise the issue with the Practice's Data Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8.